g14a/metana/docs/install.md

 Prerequisites:

 * Git
-* Go 1.14 or newer.
+* Go 1.13 or newer.
+Go modules are needed.
 Better if its the latest version.

 ```shell
 git clone https://github.com/g14a/metana